AvdLee/Roadmap/README.md

 We make use of the [Free Counting API](https://countapi.xyz/)

 ### Does Roadmap prevent users from voting multiple times?
-Yes, if a user has voted on a feature they won't be able to vote again.
+Yes, if a user has voted on a feature they won't be able to vote again from within your app.
+Users can intercept your network traffic and replay the api call if they're really desperate to manipulate your votes.

 ### Can Roadmap be customized to fit the look and feel of my app?
 Roadmap comes with four different preconfigured styles to match most apps.
 You can change the tintColor, upvote image and more.